webboty/Dexter-Wiki/status-data.md

 <BR>Joint 7 position replaces SLOPE_END_POSITION,
 <BR>Joint 7 force replaces SLOPE_ANGLE_POSITION.

+Also, the SLOPE_ROT_POSITION was replaced with the error status of the two servos with J6 in the LSB and J7 in the next byte up (*256).

 In August 2018, the FPGA and [Firmware](https://github.com/HaddingtonDynamics/Dexter/commit/1ca9251b47468d9841713ec89b62e91050125188) was changed to return the actual measured angle of each joint encoder as follows:
 <BR> BASE_MEASURED_ANGLE replaces PLAYBACK_BASE_POSITION
 <BR> PIVOT_MEASURED_ANGLE replaces PLAYBACK_PIVOT_POSITION